-RNAO further recommends that savings resulting from the implementation of best practices and lower resident acuity, be reinvested in staffing and capacity building to continue improving resident care.
+RNAO further recommends that savings resulting from the implementation of best practices and improved resident acuity be reinvested in measures to continue improving resident acuity.

 Background

 LTC homes provide care and a home for people - primarily seniors - with long-term health needs and/or cognitive impairments.
 This sector provides care to more than 115,000 people every year.
 There are 626 LTC homes in the province with over 79,000 beds.
 Of these homes, 58 per cent are for-profit and 42 per cent are not-for-profit.